argumentcomputer/LSpec/README.md

 ## The `lspec` binary

-Now suppose you want to create multiple test files, each their own test suite.
+Now suppose you want to create multiple test files, each with their own test suite.
 You just need to create a folder called `Tests` in the root directory of your project and then:

 1. Add Lean files similar to the `Tests.lean` example above
 2. Compile the LSpec binary with `lake compile LSpec`
-3. Run the binary with `./lean_packages/LSpec/build/bin/lspec`
+3. Run the binary with `./lean_packages/LSpec/build/bin/lspec`, which searches for and runs Lean files inside `Tests` recursively (yes, you can add folders inside `Tests` and create your own file structure)

 Note: this flow can be automated with CI flows.